Four Downs with Bob Condotta and Adam Jude: Answering 4 questions after Seahawks’ Week 9 win

 It’s also the Wilson trade, and not just the high draft picks Seattle got back, but asking for Shelby Harris and Noah Fant.
 It’s free-agent signings such as edge rusher Uchenna Nwosu (seven sacks already) and center Austin Blythe, who has helped to solidify the offensive line.

 Of Seattle’s 22 starters, 10 were not on the roster this time a year ago.
-Another is Geno Smith, who was on the roster but was considered an afterthought at best in Seattle’s quest to replace Wilson.
+Another is Smith, who was on the roster but was considered an afterthought at best in Seattle’s quest to replace Wilson.
 For now, Seattle’s 6-3 record pretty much says it all.

 Jude: We’ve heard the word “validation” used a lot around here already.
-This season, so far, has been validation for Pete Carroll and his team-building approach.
-It has been validation for Geno Smith and his potential.
-And as much as anyone, it has been validation for John Schneider and his eye for talent.
+This season, so far, has been validation for Carroll and his team-building approach.
+It has been validation for Smith and his potential.
+And as much as anyone, it has been validation for Schneider and his eye for talent.

 We would have considered this a fantastic offseason for Schneider and the organization if they had merely pulled off the Wilson trade.
 It would have been a fantastic offseason if they had merely stacked up this draft class.
 (And it would have been a solid offseason on its own with the free-agent signings.)